loveholidays/lucene-solr/solr/contrib/ltr/README.md

 be useful for logging.
 Params are the LambdaMART specific parameters.
 In this case we have 2 trees, one with 3 leaf nodes and one with 1 leaf node.

--A good library for training LambdaMART ( http://sourceforge.net/p/lemur/wiki/RankLib/ ).
+A good library for training LambdaMART ( http://sourceforge.net/p/lemur/wiki/RankLib/ ).
--You will need to convert the RankLib model format to the format specified above.
+You will need to convert the RankLib model format to the format specified above.

 ###### model3.json
 ```json